ontologyportal/sigmakee/README.txt

 also need to modify /home/theuser/.sigmakee/KBs/config.xml to conform to your local paths.
 If you are running tomcat locally, also change the port value to 8080 .
 E will only work if your $TMPDIR is set correctly.
+No particular version of tomcat is required.
 If you load a different version of tomcat, be sure to change $CATALINA_HOME and your paths to conform to the version.

 mkdir workspace